PlanOptica

 • Asset growth percent (year over year)

-Pagination is offset-based: 25 rows per page.
-Jump pages with the pager at the bottom of the table.
-The limit and offset URL params accept overrides if you need more rows in one response.
+Pagination is offset-based: 25 rows per page on both surfaces.
+The pager sits below the table.
+The limit and offset URL params accept overrides for larger one-shot pulls.

 Shareable